 Safety Audit Frequency:

-Normally an external or third party safety audit should be conducted once in two years and an internal audit may be organized once in every year.
+Normally an external or third party safety audit should be conducted once in year and an internal audit may be organized in every 6 month.

 Safety Audit Goals:

-Following goals can be decided while starting the audit:-
+Following goals can be decided while starting the safety audit:-

 - Assessment of Auditors’ OS&H system against existing standards and identification of areas for improvement.

 - Determination of conformity of the implemented OS&H system with specified requirements and identification of areas for improvement.

 Following objectives can be decided for the audit:-

 - To carry out a systematic, critical appraisal of all potential hazards involving personnel, plant, services, methods etc.

 - To ensure that company’s OS&H system and safety policies, objectives etc. satisfy the legal requirements.